Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * It has a Stress Track and a Consequence Track.
 In other words, it may be damaged by sufficiently bad Observable Contradictions.
 * It doesn't really have Stunts or Skills, as this wouldn't really make sense.

+The Continuum is played by all players + GM together, and should be created as such.

 ### Continuum Aspects

 The following Aspect comes with the Setting.
 It may be invoked and compelled as any other Aspect.